British Orthodox Church: Merger into the Coptic Orthodox Church

-Independence again
+Autocephaly from the Coptic Orthodox Church

-On 4 October 2015 the Coptic Orthodox Patriarchate, in response to a request from the British Orthodox Church, "in the same spirit with which this union came into being", agreed to the British Orthodox Church returning to its pre-1994 status "in fulfilment to what it sees as its current mission in the light of the developments and changing dynamics of the Middle East and Britain".
-The British Orthodox website spoke of it "amicably returning to its original status in order to fulfil its mission more effectively".
-This resulted in the British Orthodox Church returning to a non-canonical status, outside of communion with any church.
+On 4 October 2015 the Coptic Orthodox Church, in response to a request from the British Orthodox Church, "in the same spirit with which this union came into being", agreed to the British Orthodox Church returning to its pre-1994 status "in fulfilment to what it sees as its current mission in the light of the developments and changing dynamics of the Middle East and Britain".
+The British Orthodox Church's website spoke of it "amicably returning to its original status in order to fulfil its mission more effectively".
+This resulted in the British Orthodox Church returning to a non-canonical status, outside of communion with any church; it was, however, autocephalous again.

 On 29 October 2017, Metropolitan Seraphim, acting solus, consecrated Father David Seeds as Bishop David of Priddy.

-In January 2019, the BOC announced that Seraphim was once again considered as its Patriarch, since from the moment of the union with the Coptic Church Seraphim had ceased to use this title.
+In January 2019, the church announced that Seraphim was once again considered as its patriarch, since from the moment of the union with the Coptic Orthodox Church, Seraphim had ceased to use this title.

 On 23 February 2019, Patriarch Seraphim, acting with Bishop David of Priddy, consecrated Father James Maskery as Abba James, Archbishop Titular of Caerleon-upon-Usk and Mafrian of the British Orthodox Church.
-Mafrian is a title used in the Syrian Orthodox Church for the Catholicos of the East, and the primate of the church in the Sassanid Empire, now Iran and Iraq.
+Mafrian is a title used in the Syrian Orthodox Church for the Catholicos of India, and the primate of the church in the Sassanid Empire, now Iran and Iraq.